rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 Skiing and ice skating have gotten to a playable state.
 The mounts system was overhauled to make it more ergonomic to work with, you can [watch a video of that here][veloren-mounts].
-Several shaders experimental shaders have been added, along with a "point glow" which help lanterns look better.
+Several experimental shaders have been added, along with a "point glow" which help lanterns look better.
 With these new shaders, swimming underwater is a whole new experience!
 A tracking issue was created for worldgen issues that will help coordinate direction for some large